AdobeDocs/experience-platform.en/help/xdm/home.md

 To learn design principles and best practices for composing schemas to be used with Experience Platform, begin by reading the [basics of schema composition](schema/composition.md).
 For step-by-step instructions on how to create a schema, see the tutorials on creating a schema [using the API](tutorials/create-schema-api.md) or [using the user interface](tutorials/create-schema-ui.md).

-Use the following video to reinforce your understanding of XDM System in Experience Platform.
+To reinforce your understanding of XDM System in Experience Platform, watch the following video:

 [!VIDEO](https://video.tv.adobe.com/v/27105?quality=12&learn=on)